 Are you paying higher fees elsewhere on your RRSP, TFSA, or other accounts?
 You don’t have to.
 Transfer any accounts worth $5,000 or more to a Wealthsimple account, and they’ll cover any transfer fees your bank charges you.

 Your Wealthsimple account offers many features, such as a high-interest Cash account with 3.0% APY, Microinvesting, and extended portfolio options that many other services don’t offer.

 We like the tiered structure – if you have over C$100,000 to invest, they reduce the management fees to 0.40% and offer extra features.
 We think more robo-advisors should do this.

 There are three risk tolerance levels, Conservative, Balanced, and Growth, for the standard account, socially responsible investing, and Halal investments.
 You can see Wealthsimple’s historical performance reviews for various portfolios on their website here.

 There is a chart of how the investment portfolio performed over the past month, three months, six months, and previous years for each portfolio.
 You will also see a breakdown of the funds that each portfolio will be investing in.

 While past performance can’t determine future success, this data can give you an idea of the different portfolios’ average returns over the past few years.

-Wealthsimple Invest is a fully-automated wealth management service.
+Wealthsimple Managed Investing is a fully-automated robo advisor.
 Although the service comes with automatic rebalancing and dividend reinvestment, this is not the type of service that is ideal for hands-on investors.